ExplorationSystems/opengpio/README.md

 ## Unsupported Features

--   PWM (Native PWM) - This library does not yet support native PWM, only emulated PWM via GPIO.
+-   Native PWM - This library does not yet support native PWM, only emulated PWM via GPIO.
 -   I2C - Use the openi2c library for common i2c module drivers (still highly WIP), or alternatively we recommending using the i2c-bus library directly.

 ## Official Device Drivers